 Serving on the School Community Council is an excellent way to be part of school improvement and supporting your child’s educational experience.
 If you are interested in being a part of the School Community Council, please contact the school principal for information on how to apply.
 SCC elections for open seats take place once a year.
 Each school will advertise for open seats in their newsletter, on the website and/or in registration information and notify parents of when elections will take place and how to apply.

 Every school website has a section on School Community Councils including who representatives are currently, meeting schedule, approved plans, agendas, and minutes of meetings and more.

 Most importantly, your involvement with your child’s education will lay a foundation for future success at school and beyond.
 Please take time each day to talk with your child about school and encourage proper study habits.

 Serving on the School Community Council

 Serving on our School Community Council is a wonderful way for parents and teachers to contribute and help improve academic performance at our school.
 The school receives an annual dividend from the school trust lands.
 Our council decides how these funds will be used.
-For the 2019-20 school year Sprucewood received $48,831 in LAND Trust monies.
 The council reviews and prepares other academic plans for our students each year.
 All plans are reviewed for final approval by our school board.
 Councils also act in an advisory capacity to school and school district administrations.